pacewdd/php_apache/README.md

-# PACE WDD Course Template
+# PACE WDD Apache2/PHP8.12 Container

 This is a skeleton template for PHP courses in the PACE Web Development Diploma program.